umd-lhcb/pidcalib2/README.md

 ## `ref_calib`

 This module uses the histograms created by `make_eff_hists` to assign efficiency to events in a reference sample supplied by the user.
-Adding of efficiency to the user-supplied file requires PyROOT and is optional.
+Adding efficiency to the user-supplied file requires PyROOT and is optional.

 The module works in two steps: